skbr1234/user-authentication-ui/README.md

 # User Authentication UI - Microfrontend

-A Next.js-based authentication microfrontend for PropertyVista Flow with multi-language support and SEO optimization.
+A Next.js-based authentication microfrontend for MyGolya with multi-language support and SEO optimization.

 ## Features